-A will can be contested by an attorney in a New York probate proceeding on a number of grounds:
+You can contest a will in a New York probate proceeding on a number of grounds:

 - Undue Influence.
 Undue influence occurs when the testator is unduly compelled or coerced to execute a will as a result of improper pressure exerted on him or her, typically by a relative, friend, trusted advisor, or health care worker in a confidential relationship with the testator.
 To establish undue influence in New York, you must show motive, opportunity, and the actual exercise of undue influence.
 Undue influence challenges to wills in New York are very fact specific.
 Common hallmarks include a testamentary gift that is unnatural, a testator with a weakened mental state, and a beneficiary with a controlling hold over the testator.
 Perhaps relatives that were once close to the testator have been excluded from the testator’s will after the beneficiary became a controlling force in the testator’s life.
 Read Undue Influence In New York Probate to learn more.

 - Lack of Testamentary Intent or Capacity.
 Under New York law, a testator is required to have mental competency to make a will.
 This means the testator must generally understand his assets, the natural objects of his bounty, and the implications of executing the will.
 The testator must know he is executing a will.
 A will can be declared void if lack of capacity can be proven.
 Typically, incompetence is established through a prior medical diagnosis of dementia, Alzheimer’s, or psychosis, or through the testimony of witnesses as to the irrational conduct of the deceased around the time the will was executed.